Deepa-RA/pinterest-data-pipeline804/README.md

 ```
 ### Running the project
 1) The directory /documentation contains guidance for completing each milestone
-2) The directory /Databricks_notebooks contains notebooks used in Databricks for Batch processing the data.
+2) The directory /Databricks_notebooks contains notebooks used in Databricks for Batch processing the data